trivago/gollum/docs/src/gen/consumer/file.rst

   after hitting the end of file (EOF) in milliseconds (ms).
   Note: This settings take only an effect if the consumer is running in `poll` mode!
   By default this parameter is set to "100".
-  Examples
-  This example will read the `/var/log/system.log` file and create a message for each new entry.
-  FileIn:
-  Type: consumer.File
-  File: /var/log/system.log
-  DefaultOffset: newest
-  OffsetFile: ""
-  Delimiter: "\n"
-  ObserveMode: poll
-  PollingDelay: 100